RollWithThePunches/recipes/tasks/frontend-task-list.md

 - [ ] 7.0 Final Review and Documentation
   - [ ] 7.1 Component Review
+    - [ ] 7.1.1 **IMPORTANT**: Verify ALL components use Shadcn components wherever possible
-    - [ ] 7.1.1 Verify all components use design tokens instead of hardcoded values
+    - [ ] 7.1.2 **IMPORTANT**: Verify ALL components use design tokens instead of hardcoded values
-    - [ ] 7.1.2 Ensure components match design requirements
+    - [ ] 7.1.3 Ensure components match design requirements
-    - [ ] 7.1.3 Confirm dynamic content loading from content.json
+    - [ ] 7.1.4 **IMPORTANT**: Confirm dynamic content loading from content.json
-    - [ ] 7.1.4 Test component props and error handling
+    - [ ] 7.1.5 Test component props and error handling
   - [ ] 7.2 Design Token Validation
+    - [ ] 7.2.1 **IMPORTANT**: Confirm ALL colors use design tokens in Tailwind classes (e.g., `bg-[var(--color-primary)]`)
+    - [ ] 7.2.2 **IMPORTANT**: Verify NO hardcoded hex values remain in codebase
-    - [ ] 7.2.1 Confirm all colors use correct hex values from design requirements
+    - [ ] 7.2.3 Confirm all colors use correct hex values from design requirements
-    - [ ] 7.2.2 Verify spacing scale is consistently applied
+    - [ ] 7.2.4 Verify spacing scale is consistently applied using tokens
-    - [ ] 7.2.3 Check typography hierarchy uses correct fonts and sizes
+    - [ ] 7.2.5 Check typography hierarchy uses correct fonts and sizes with tokens
-    - [ ] 7.2.4 Ensure focus states use design token colors
+    - [ ] 7.2.6 Ensure focus states use design token colors
+    - [ ] 7.2.7 **IMPORTANT**: Run automated audit to detect any hardcoded values
+  - [ ] 7.3 Shadcn Component Validation
+    - [ ] 7.3.1 **IMPORTANT**: Audit all components to ensure Shadcn components are used wherever possible
+    - [ ] 7.3.2 **IMPORTANT**: Verify consistent styling patterns across all Shadcn components
+    - [ ] 7.3.3 Document any custom components that couldn't use Shadcn and justify why
+    - [ ] 7.3.4 Ensure all Shadcn components are properly configured with design tokens
+  - [ ] 7.4 Icon Validation
+    - [ ] 7.4.1 **IMPORTANT**: Verify ALL icons use Lucide React - NO custom SVGs remain
+    - [ ] 7.4.2 **IMPORTANT**: Ensure all icons use design tokens for colors (e.g., `color="var(--color-text-heading)"`)
+    - [ ] 7.4.3 Verify proper icon sizing and consistency across components
+    - [ ] 7.4.4 Check that interactive icons have proper hover and focus states
-  - [ ] 7.3 Documentation Updates
+  - [ ] 7.5 Documentation Updates
-    - [ ] 7.3.1 Update component documentation with props and usage examples
+    - [ ] 7.5.1 Update component documentation with props and usage examples
-    - [ ] 7.3.2 Document content.json structure and how to add new content
+    - [ ] 7.5.2 **IMPORTANT**: Document content.json structure and how to add new content
-    - [ ] 7.3.3 Create accessibility compliance checklist
+    - [ ] 7.5.3 **IMPORTANT**: Ensure accessibility compliance documentation in `front-end-prd.mdc` is up to date with latest patterns
-    - [ ] 7.3.4 Document design token usage guidelines
+    - [ ] 7.5.4 **IMPORTANT**: Document design token usage guidelines and requirements
+    - [ ] 7.5.5 **IMPORTANT**: Document Shadcn component usage patterns and customization guidelines
+    - [ ] 7.5.6 **IMPORTANT**: Document Lucide React icon usage patterns and requirements
+    - [ ] 7.5.7 **IMPORTANT**: Add any new accessibility patterns discovered during development to the requirements documentation
-  - [ ] 7.4 Production Readiness
+  - [ ] 7.6 Production Readiness
-    - [ ] 7.4.1 Run full test suite and ensure 100% pass rate
+    - [ ] 7.6.1 Run full test suite and ensure 100% pass rate
-    - [ ] 7.4.2 Verify build process works without errors
+    - [ ] 7.6.2 Verify build process works without errors
-    - [ ] 7.4.3 Test production build performance
+    - [ ] 7.6.3 Test production build performance
-    - [ ] 7.4.4 Validate all links and navigation work correctly
+    - [ ] 7.6.4 Validate all links and navigation work correctly
+    - [ ] 7.6.5 **IMPORTANT**: Final audit - no hardcoded values, all Shadcn components used, all Lucide React icons used, all content dynamic

 ## Content.json Structure Requirements